 Bhutan—GIS in the Land of the Thunder Dragon

 Karen Beardsley received her PhD in Geography from the University of California, Davis (UCD).
 She has worked at UCD since 1994 as a researcher and geographic information system (GIS) specialist.
-She currently serves as the Director of Sponsored Programs and Special Projects with the Global Affairs Office at UC Davis, after working for over 20 years with the Information Center for the Environment in the Department of Environmental Science and Policy.
+She currently serves as the Director of Global Professional Programs with Global Affairs at UC Davis, after working for over 20 years with the Information Center for the Environment in the Department of Environmental Science and Policy.
 Her interests include applications of GIS and other geospatial technologies to biodiversity protection and land use planning, as well as developing international connections and opportunities for UCD students and faculty around the world.
 In 2015-16, Karen worked as a Fulbright Professor at the Royal Thimphu College in Bhutan.
 She taught college students about geographic information science and technology, and arranged and delivered short GIS courses for Bhutanese government staff.

 "For Karen Beardsley, GIS is more than software.
 It gives rise to relationships that can change the world..." read the full article "Cultivating Global Connections Through GIS."